rust-bakery/nom/doc/upgrading_to_nom_5.md

 functions.

 This technique has a lot of advantages over macros:
-- No type inference issues, you can explicitely describe the error type in function definitions
+- No type inference issues, you can explicitly describe the error type in function definitions
 - Nicer compilation errors: rustc can show you exactly what is missing when calling a combinator, if you need to import new traits, etc.